Dharam Singh ministry: Tenure of the government

 After the 2004 assembly elections, BJP emerged as the single largest party with 79 seats, followed by the INC with 65 seats and JD(S) with 58 seats.
 JD(S) extended the support to INC to form the government.
 Governor T. N. Chaturvedi invited the alliance to form the government.
 Known for his adaptability and friendly nature, Dharam Singh of the Congress was the unanimous choice of both parties to head the government.

 He was sworn in as Chief Minister on 28 May 2004 with the support of JD(S).
 JD(S) MLA Siddaramaiah was sworn in as the Deputy Chief Minister, along with Chief Minister Dharam Singh.

+On 5 June 2004, First cabinet expansion occurred in which 5 Ministers from INC and 5 Ministers from JDS took oath.

+On 15 December 2004, Second cabinet expansion occurred in which 9 Ministers from INC and 11 Ministers from JDS took oath.

 On 18 January 2006, Forty-two MLAs of Janata Dal (Secular) under Kumaraswamy's leadership left the coalition and the government collapsed.
 Chief Minister Dharam Singh was asked to prove majority on 25 January 2006.
 He resigned since he did not have enough numbers.
 On 28 January 2006, Karnataka Governor T. N. Chaturvedi invited Kumaraswamy to form the government in the state after the resignation of the Congress Government led by Dharam Singh.